How to care for a fittonia (nerve plant)

 The key to keeping the leaves nice and colored is to give it enough sunlight.
 If you were to keep it in a darker spot, the leaves might turn completely green or in case of a colored Fittonia, the colored areas will turn white.
 So when you notice a change like this, move it to a brighter space, but make sure to adjust your watering/misting schedule to accomodate for this extra light.

 Fittonias love humid environments and don't do very well when they're in dry soil.
 To give you Fittonia the best chance to do well, you should give it a soil that retains a lot of moisture.
 This way, the Fittonia will be in a more humid environment and it'll stay in that environment for much longer.

 The Fittonia can be as easy or as difficult as you want.
 If you just want to keep it happy, but don't want to spend a lot of time to keep it that way: put it in a terrarium, it'll love this.
 If you do want to spend more time taking care of it, place it in a pot.
 Whatever you choose, be sure to keep it very moist at all times, as this plant loves this.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Dec 6, 2019 Last updated on: Aug 14, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Dec 6, 2019 Last updated on: Aug 14, 2020